Infoglobo/webpagetest/batchtool/README.md

 * 2XX - generate a .json file inside **result** directory and remove the file from **test_id_dir**
 * 4XX - as it is an error, only remove the file from **test_id_dir**

-To allow this behaviour, some modifications had been made, adding new command line options:

-<h2>Provide one single URL instead of a .txt file (-U, --url)</h2>

-It's an alternative to **--urlfile** option, it will only add new urls to be tested.
+<h1>New command line options</h1>

+<h2>wpt_batch</h2>

+<h3> -T|--testidsdir <DIRECTORY>: path to a directory where the testid files are stored.
+If omitted, defaults to "./testid".</h3>

+<h3> -f|--outputdir <DIRECTORY>: path to a directory...
+(TODO: remove this option from wpt_batch.py!!) </h3>

+<h3> -U|--url <URL_TO_BE_TESTED>: Sets an URL to be tested</h3>

+This option is an alternative to **--urlfile**.
+Both can be used simultaneously, in that case all URLs from the file and from the command line are be submitted together.

 <pre>
 <code>$ python wpt_batch.py -U http://your-url.com</code>
 <code>$ python wpt_batch.py --url http://your-url.com</code>
 </pre>

-<h2>Set the test to run in an mobile environment (-M, --mobile)</h2>
-Build a profile to simulate an mobile 3G connection.
+<h3>-M|--mobile: Enables the "mobile" test parameter.
+From webpagetest documentation, what is does is "Set to 1 to have Chrome emulate a mobile browser (screen resolution, UA string, fixed viewport)".
+See: https://sites.google.com/a/webpagetest.org/docs/advanced-features/webpagetest-restful-apis  </h3>

 <pre>
-<code>$ python wpt_batch.py -U http://your-url.com -M</code>
-<code>$ python wpt_batch.py --url http://your-url.com --mobile</code>
+<code>$ python wpt_batch.py --mobile --url http://your-url.com  </code>
 </pre>

+<h2>wpt_batch_monitor</h2>

+<h3> -T|--testidsdir <DIRECTORY>: path to the directory where wp_batch stores the testid files.
+If omitted, defaults to "./testid".</h3>

+wpt_batch_monitor stays in a loop waiting for new files to appear.
+Whenever it sees a new testid file, it will request the webpagetest server to get the test result.
+The URL of the webpagetest server is extracted from the testid file.
+If a given test completes, the testid file is removed from the 'testidsdir' and the result is saved as a json file in '--outputdir'

+<h3> -f|--outputdir <DIRECTORY>: path to a directory to save the results of the tests completed succesfully.
+If omitted, defaults to "./result" </h3>

 <h1>Usage</h1>

 This is a basic example on how to setup properly the script to run.
 You can freely adapt it to suit your needs.

-1. Run the monitor script to monitor all urls sent to be tested
+1. Run the monitor script in background to monitor all urls sent to be tested

 <pre>
-<code>$ python wpt_batch_monitor.py</code>
+<code>$ python wpt_batch_monitor.py --testidsdir ./test_ids --outputdir ./result &</code>
 </pre>

 2. Using **crontab**, add lines to call the script, passing the -U arg to inform which url will be tested.
 Here we will put 3 different urls to be tested, every day, at 2am